 What about parents?

 Parents are an important part of 4-H activities and are always welcome.

-- Medical Information & Release Form: form completed for 4-H member for each activity and event
+- Medical Information and Release Form: Form completed for 4-H member for each activity and event

-- Medicine Form: form completed when 4-H'er is bringing any medication with them to and activity or event
+- Medicine Form: Form completed when 4-H'er is bringing any medication with them to an activity or event